cjw612/Flood_Analysis/README.md

 - ### Flood Damage Estimation
   - #### Methodology
     The methodology applied in this project to estimate flood damage is derived from the Global flood depth-damage functions: Methodology and the database with guidelines by the European Commission[1].
-This research proposed a generalized approach to estimating flood damage based on the following mathematical relation:
+The high-level idea of this methodology is to scale down the MaxDamage value by a fraction, which is determined by a scaling parameter.
+In practice, this research proposed a generalized approach to estimating flood damage based on the following mathematical relation:

-    $$
-    UnitEstimatedDamage=D\left(m\right)\times MaxDamage
-    $$
+    $$UnitEstimatedDamage = D(m) \times MaxDamage$$

-    Specifically, $D\left(m\right)$ is a function that takes flood depth in meters as an input, and outputs a real value that is between $0$ and $1$:
+    Specifically, $D\left(m\right)$ is a function that takes flood depth in meters as an input and outputs a real value that is between 0 and 1.
+In practice, only nine points on the function are provided in the research, as opposed to the function itself.
+Therefore, when dealing with values that do not land on the provided points, the interpolate function in numpy is used to derive the function value given the flood depth:

-    $$
-    D(m) \in [0,1]
+    $$D(m) \in [0,1]$$

-    $$
+    MaxDamage is a predetermined parameter in Euros/square meters that changes case by case along with the country and the land usage.
+In this project, due to not having access to building-level data, the parameter of High Income Contries/Commercial/Land-use Based with a value of 309 is used.\
+    - #### Estimating Accumulated Damage

 - ### Exploratory Data Analysis